aws-samples/eks-workshop/content/healthchecks/_index.md

 # Health Checks

-Kubernetes restarts a container when it crashes.
-Kubernetes uses Liveness and Readiness probes which can be configured for running a robust application by identifying the healthy containers to send traffic to and restarting the ones when required.
+If a container crashes for any reason, Kubernetes by default will restart the container.
+It uses Liveness and Readiness probes which can be configured for running a robust application by identifying the healthy containers to send traffic to and restarting the ones when required.

 In this section we will understand how [liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) are defined and test the same against different states of a pod.
 Below is the high level description of how these probes work.